mhdslh/notes---Kubernetes/README.md

 22- For a clusterIP service, dnslookup for <service-name> returns IP address of the clusterIP.
 On the other hand, for a headless service,  dnslookup for <service-name> returns IP addresses of the backing Pods.
 Adding hostname and subdomain (must be set to the <service-name>) in Pod definition also creates separate dns record for each pod, regardless of using a headless service or not.

+23- By default, kubectl looks for a file named config in the $HOME/.kube directory.
+You can specify other kubeconfig files by setting the KUBECONFIG environment variable or by setting the "--kubeconfig" flag in kubectl command. kubeconfig file contains clusters (".clusters"), contexts (".contexts"), and users (".users") sections.
+Each context has three parameters: cluster, namespace, and user.
+Contexts allow quick and easy switch between clusters and namespaces.
+By default, the kubectl command-line tool uses parameters from the current context to communicate with the cluster. "kubectl config ..." can modify kubeconfig file.
+For more information check its help.

 ---
 Helpful 'kubectl' commands: